-The transfer from Local Authority relates to the value of £2,948,606 (leasehold land and buildings plus moveable assets) transferred from the Local Authority to the academy on conversion.
+The transfer from Local Authority relates to the leasehold land and buildings plus moveable assets transferred from the Local Authority to the academy on conversion.
 The closing balance relates to the net book value of the assets concerned.

 The Condition Improvement Fund (CIF) relates to funding received in relation to replacement of the roof.